very-scary-scenario/nkd.su/docs/setup.rst

 Before anything else, you'll need to create a :ref:`virtualenv
 <python:tut-venv>` for yourself.
 Then, once you're in that virtualenv, run
 ``pip install -r requirements.txt`` from the repository root.
-If you get compiler errors, at this point, that probably means you don't have the right :ref:`headers <headers>` installed.
+If you get compiler errors at this point, that probably means you don't have the right :ref:`headers <headers>` installed.

 npm packages